 The best battle royale games to prove you're number one

 There are so many fantastic battle royale games to get stuck into that it can be hard to narrow down the list.
 In recent years we've seen an influx of games riffing off of the genre with their own take on the battle royale, from party games to puzzlers and plenty of spin-off shooters like Vampire Masquerade: Bloodhunt.
-We've gathered a broad range of arena-based combat titles where only one can reign supreme, so read on for ten of the best battle royale games out there today.
+We've gathered a broad range of arena-based combat titles where only one can reign supreme, so read on for ten of the best battle royale games out there to play in 2024.

 Recent updates